dojo/docs/dojo/config.rst

 3. Including dojoConfig in a Custom Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When creating a custom build it is possible to bake the dojoConfig object into the build via the scopeDjConfig parameter.
-You can learn more about the scopeDjConfig parameter in the `Dojo build system build script docs <build/buildScript>`_.
+You can learn more about the scopeDjConfig parameter in the :ref:`Dojo build system build script docs <build/buildScript>`.

 dojoConfig Parameters
 ---------------------